 Danish.
 In my second entry for Weekendavisen‘s lexicon, I discuss the Danish word jo, which all Danes knows how to use, but which almost no one would be able to explain.
 Like yes and yay in Shakespeare’s English, Danish has different words for replying to a question depending on how it was framed.
 This is just one example of the great mystery of grammar—that native language users can easily follow rules that they would struggle to articulate.
 I muse on this fundamental sense of dispossession in relation to language, and, by extension, to culture.

 “Jo” (“Yes”), Weekendavisen (7 July 2021).
 Link.

 Danish.
-In a review of a new Danish translation of Orosius’s fifth-century masterpiece, History Against the Pagans, I look at the templates we use to make sense of our history, shaping the flow of the past to give it a meaning and direction—templates like the circle, the pendulum, the ladder, and the downward slope.
+In a review of a new Danish translation of Orosius’s fifth-century masterpiece, History Against the Pagans, I look at the templates we use to make sense of history: the circle, the pendulum, the ladder, the downward slope.
 The template that Orosius pioneered with groundbreaking conviction remains the most prevalent today: a smoothly upward-curving line.
 In Orosius’s Christian retelling of universal history, we find the massively influential proposition that, however slowly and unevenly, the world is getting better year by year.

 “Jamreoptimisten fra Braga” (“The pessoptimist from Braga”), Weekendavisen (11 June 2021).
 Link.